heebeomlee/heebeomlee.github.io/_posts/2025-12-10-Feedback-Linearization.md

 #### Full state linearization *when rho is less than n* ####
 * How to obtain an exact linearization of a nonlinear system if relative degree is less than n ?
 * Full state linearization problem is important when solving *stabilization* problem
-* In *stabilization* problem, output equation is less important
+* In *stabilization* problem, output equation is less important (cf. LQR-stabilization vs MPC-tracking)
 → we only want the state variables to converge to equilbrium point
 → Define dummy output y or h(x) such that rho=n → perform full state linearization for rho=n
 <br>